 A short disclaimer; Anime 4K uses a lot of GPU and is destructive in some scenes.
 It’s more of a personal preference than being a defacto standard for all anime.

-Visit the link below and grab the latest release available.
+Visit this link and grab the latest release available.
 At the time of this post, the latest stable release was v3.2.

 Extract the downloaded archive inside the MPV configuration directory.
 I’ll assume that your folder structure is anime4k/*.glsl.